replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 The `recursiveMerge` boolean defines how the app manager merges the `values` and `optionalValues` datasets when the conditional statement in the `when` field is true.

 The admin console uses the values from this merged dataset and from the Helm chart `values.yaml` file when deploying the application.
+For an example of recursive merge, see [Example: Recursive Merge](/vendor/helm-optional-value-keys#example-recursive-merge) in _Configuring Optional Value Keys_.

 The following table describes how `values` and `optionalValues` are merged based on the value of the `recursiveMerge` boolean: